ga4gh/vrs/docs/source/terms_and_model.rst

 **Implementation guidance**

-* All identifiers in VRS MUST be a valid |curie|, regardless of whether the identifier refers to GA4GH VR objects or external data.
+* All identifiers in VRS MUST be a valid |curie|, regardless of whether the identifier refers to GA4GH VRS objects or external data.
-* For GA4GH VR Objects, this specification RECOMMENDS using globally unique :ref:`computed-identifiers` for use within *and* between systems.
+* For GA4GH VRS objects, this specification RECOMMENDS using globally unique :ref:`computed-identifiers` for use within *and* between systems.
 * For external data, CURIE-formatted identifiers MUST be used.
 When